aakash-rajur/react-bottomsup/README.md

 ### onModelUpdate(model)

 called after every mutation of the model.
-Note: do not stringify this.model as your app might crash, use this object instead
+Note: do not stringify this.model as your app might crash, use the provided object instead